debasishgupta25/hello/README.md

 * [Expectation](example/example.png)
 * [Example Data](example/example.json)

-You can use this [Stackblitz](https://stackblitz.com/edit/vitejs-vite-qcrea7s8?file=index.html&secureweb=Teams&terminal=dev) as a starter. or setup locally by following below instructions
+You can use this [Stackblitz](https://vite.new/react-ts) as a starter.
+Or setup locally by following the below instructions

 ## Setup